MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 Before starting to design the interface, take a quick overview of Xcode to orient with the main features that will be used.

 > [!NOTE]
-> The developer doesn't have to use Xcode and Interface Builder to create the User Interface for a Xamarin.Mac app, the UI can be created directly from C# code but that is beyond the scope of this article.
-For the sake of simplicity, it will be using Interface Builder to create the User Interface throughout the rest of this tutorial.
+> The developer doesn't have to use Xcode and Interface Builder to create the user interface for a Xamarin.Mac app, the UI can be created directly from C# code but that is beyond the scope of this article.
+For the sake of simplicity, it will be using Interface Builder to create the user interface throughout the rest of this tutorial.

 <a name="Components_of_Xcode" />